JaQtae/MechInterp-L2V/README.md

 ## Additional Buzzwords, Open Questions, and Explorations

-- *k*-top SAE, Gated SAE, JumpReLU (w.r.t. the expensiveness of training SAE's; possibly also yielding better performance — per Neel’s suggestions)
+- *k*-top SAE, Gated SAE, JumpReLU (w.r.t. the expensiveness of training SAE's; possibly also yielding better performance — per Neel’s suggestions Gated is the way to go)
 - GeLU vs. ReLU: Which activation function works best in practice?
+(Neel says GeLU...)
 - Measuring SAE performance: What are the most effective evaluation metrics?
-- Investigate potential periodicity in Life2Vec embedding maps (e.g., via t-SNE) and any inherent structure.
-- Explore causality and model introspection in Life2Vec, especially in relation to SAE usage.
+(Huben email sources, his input is to focus on how you can evaluate the features)
 - Understand Byte-paired tokenization: Find relevant papers and assess its impact.
-- If Life2Vec employs BERT, explore the underlying paper for deeper insights.
+(Used in tokenization?
 - Delve into transformer circuits: How can QK and OV be “decomposed” and “disentangled”?
 - **Open Question:** Does Life2Vec include an MLP?
 If not, how and where are the neuron activations obtained?
+- Is autointerpretability possible?
+Is it good?
+Anyhow, how is it possible to see what maximally activates a specific feature based on input for L2V???

 ---